Authmaker/documentation/build-backend/route-authorization.md

   // only authorize access to the profile object belonging to the user
-  // by returning the profile with a user property that matches the req.user.id authorisation(req) {
+  // by querying a profile with a user property that matches the req.user.id authorisation(req) {
     return {
           user: req.user.id,